 Strawberry (and other berry) picking in Houston typically starts in the spring and lasts into the very early summer months, but regardless of the time of year, there’s usually some seasonal fruits and veggies available for picking at these farms!

 There’s no better way to give your kids a real life experience and let them learn the ropes of a farm by starting to pick their own produce.
 The Houston area has no shortage of farms to pick your own fruits and veggies all year long.

 If you enjoy this strawberry picking guide and want to stay updated on similar fun activities in the Houston area, give us a follow on Facebook by clicking on the … next to the search lens icon.

-Get your jamming jars out and read more below for our best picks for picking strawberries, blueberries, blackberries, and more in Houston!
+Get your jamming jars out and read more below for our best picks for picking strawberries, blueberries, blackberries, cucumbers, okra, citrus, and more in Houston!

 Atkinson Farm in Spring typically has blackberries, cantaloupe, and watermelon in the summer, plus a whole host of other produce throughout the year, like strawberries from December through May.
 Beets are grown all year long- Brussels sprouts and cabbage are also in season right now.
 You can pick your own or shop in their store!
 Click here for their picking calendar.

-Chmielewskies Farm in Hockley is a great place to pick blueberries.
+This farm in Hockley will open late May and is a great place to pick blueberries.
+Hours can change based on availability of ripe blueberries, weather conditions or unforeseen circumstances.
+Grab a bucket, container or zip lock bag!
 They carry honey seasonally but they’re out right now.
 The berries are $5 per pound.

-Sanctuary Blueberry Farm in Montgomery has blueberries ready to pick during the season!
+This is a family friendly farm in Montgomery that has blueberries ready to pick during the season!
+Never any chemical fertilizers, pesticides, or weed killers used on our fields.
 Bring your gloves, sunscreen, and a hat.

 Fort Bend County